buccancs/gsr_rgbt_project/docs/testing_framework_summary.md

 ## Introduction

+**Note: This document has been consolidated into testing_strategy.md.
+Please refer to that document for the complete testing information.**

 This document provides a comprehensive summary of the testing framework implemented for the GSR-RGBT project.
 It covers the testing strategy, test types, test organization, test coverage, and documentation created to support the testing effort.

 ## Testing Framework Overview